agungTuanany/NodeJS_course_by_maximillian/chapter-3_understanding_the_basic/README.md

 with them before they are released once you're done and you work with that `buffer`.

-Lets take a look the code
+Lets take a look the code,

 ```javascript
 "use strict";